-• The judge cast reasonable doubt on his capacity to act impartially as a judge, when he made a post on a company's Facebook page that included an expletive.
-[Violation of Canon 4A(1) of the Texas Code of Judicial Conduct and Article V, Section 1-a(6)A of the Texas Constitution.]
-Private Admonition of a District Court Judge.
-10/18/18.
+• The judge engaged in social media activities which cast reasonable doubt on his capacity to act impartially as a judge and cast public discredit upon the judiciary, when he made several Twitter comments critical of the district attorney's office and local law enforcement agencies.
+[Violation of Canon 4A(1) of the Texas Code of Judicial Conduct, and Article V, Section 1-a(6)A of the Texas Constitution.]
+Private Admonition and Order of Additional Education of a County Court at Law Judge.
+8/12/20.